croessner/geoip-policyd/README.md

 LDAP_TLS_CLIENT_KEY | File containing a TLS client key LDAP_SASL_EXTERNAL | Use SASL/EXTERNAL instead of a simple bind; default(false)
 LDAP_SCOPE | LDAP search scope [base, one, sub]; default(sub)
-VERBOSE | Log level.
+RUN_ACTIONS | Run actions, if a sender is over limits; default(false) RUN_ACTION_OPERATOR | Run the operator action; default(false)
+OPERATOR_TO | E-Mail To-header for the operator action OPERATOR_FROM | E-Mail From-header for the operator action OPERATOR_SUBJECT | E-Mail Subject-header for the operator action; default([geoip-policyd] An e-mail account was compromised) OPERATOR_MESSAGE_CT | E-Mail Content-Type-header for the operator action; default(text/plain) OPERATOR_MESSAGE_PATH | Full path to the e-mail message file for the operator action MAIL_SERVER | E-Mail server address for notifications MAIL_PORT | E-Mail server port number; default(587) MAIL_USERNAME | E-Mail server username MAIL_PASSWORD_PATH | Full path to the e-mail password file MAIL_SSL | Use TLS on connect for the e-mail server; default(false) VERBOSE | Log level.
 One of 'none', 'info' or 'debug'

 ### Reload